Stabax/TinyConf/README.md

 ### Reserved characters ###

-The library forbids the use of certain characters in keys, values or sections.\n By default, the following chars are not allowed : ", ', [, ], #, ;, /*, */, :, =\n
+The library forbids the use of certain characters in keys, values or sections.<br>
+By default, the following chars are not allowed : ", ', [, ], #, ;, /*, */, :, =<br>
-You can still use the characters by escaping them with the defined escape char.\n for example:
+You can still use the characters by escaping them with the defined escape char.<br>
+for example:

     this \#key isn\'t invalid=this aint \; \*/ either   //Note that the */ sequence was escaped with a single escape char

 ### Remove config file ###

-Now to erase the config file, the destroy method is available:\n (please note the config stays the same in memory)
+Now to erase the config file, the destroy method is available:<br>
+(please note the config stays the same in memory)

     cfg.destroy();

 ### Comments in config file ###

-TinyConf is non-destructive, and supports comments in configuration files.\n The parser is non-destructive and keep comments untouched.\n The syntax allows the following comment-styles:
+TinyConf is non-destructive, and supports comments in configuration files.<br>
+The parser is non-destructive and keep comments untouched.<br>
+The syntax allows the following comment-styles:

     Key=Value #Comment